-The amount of coursework and its contribution to the final grade varies between subjects.
-When making choices, students should carefully consider where their strengths lie.
+contribution to the final grade varies between subjects.
+When making choices, students should carefully consider where

 Coursework can take a lot of pressure off the final exam, but it often involves working both at home and at school for an extended period.
 This means that time must be carefully planned and managed.
-It can be stressful if it isn't managed correctly or left until the last minute.

-A coursework calendar is produced to reduce the overlap in coursework from different subjects and help students to plan their time.
+It can be stressful if it isn't managed correctly or left until the last minute. reduce the overlap in coursework from different subjects and help students to plan their time.